• Skip to main content

 File syncing

 We already mentioned free cloud storage of 5 GB, allowing you to have a failsafe in case of hardware or software problems and to free your physical storage space.
-That makes for a powerful solution to sync files platforms OneDrive is compatible with.
+That makes for a powerful solution to sync files with platforms OneDrive is compatible with.
 Since the files automatically appear on all devices signed in to OneDrive, you do not need physical storage, cables, or things like Bluetooth to transfer files across.

 Files on-demand